 Day Sessions: Music

 It’s never too early to get a taste of Berklee.
 For middle school students of all levels, styles, and backgrounds, Berklee offers a flexible day-session format available in one-, two-, three-, and four-week programs.
-You must be 12–14 years old by the start of the program and have at least six months of playing or singing experience.
+Start to develop your performance skills, explore various musical styles, and learn from members of the Berklee community and leaders in the music industry.

 |Age range:||12–14 years old|